NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Description of the Objects in the BasementGHT.idd
 -------------------------------------------------

-These objects also appear in the main Energy+.IDD file with the prefix “GroundHeatTransfer:Basement:”
+These objects also appear in the main Energy+.IDD file with the prefix "GroundHeatTransfer:Basement:"

 ### SimParameters or GroundHeatTransfer:Basement:SimParameters Object